What is your real name?

 Conflict mitigation and goodwill nurturance run in Mike’s veins, it is the formula of Prophet Muhammad (PBUH).

-My profile, CV and a 60-page accomplishment record is at LInked-in with three attachments https://www.linkedin.com/in/mikeghouse/
+My profile, CV, and a 60-page accomplishment record are at LInked-in with three attachments https://www.linkedin.com/in/mikeghouse/

 Google Profile – over 60 Million views https://plus.google.com/108969690090944956820/abou